November 2011 ~ Boat Yard Life

-But first, Sara's hatch.
+But first, Nika's hatch.
 I learned a few lessons the hard way last time and got right down to business.
 The hours still wound by with lightning speed.
 Even though I cracked the caulk before 9am, it was nigh unto noon before I could finally put it to rest.
 C'mon and rain now, I dare ya!

 The other nasty job that I have been putting off is sanding the starboard side's bottom paint.
 About two hours of toxic exposure is all I can take in one sitting, not to mention the shoulder and back joys of squatting down and grinding over my head with an orbital sander that really does want to leap out of my hands and take an ear off.